 TU Delft tools

 At TU Delft, there are tools available to help you create online content.
-These tools are available TU-wide, are GDPR-compliant, and are fully supported by Brightspace Support and by ICT-FM’s technical support staff.
+These tools are available TU-wide, are GDPR-compliant and are fully supported by Teaching & Learning Support and by ICT-FM’s technical support staff.

 Tools to capture and/or upload videos

-- Kaltura: Do-it-yourself video tool for recording from webcam / screen casting (i.e. ppt or screen) & video repository for videos created with Kaltura tool or other video tool.
-From the repository videos can be integrated and re-used in Brightspace course content.
+- Kaltura: Do-it-yourself video tool for recording from webcam/screencasting (i.e. ppt or screen) and video repository for videos created with Kaltura tool or other video tools.
+From the repository, videos can be integrated and reused in Brightspace course content.